ansxnlee/rsa/README.md

 # rsa

-This is an education implemenetation of RSA that should ABSOLUTELY NOT be used for security.
+This is an education implemenetation of RSA that should ABSOLUTELY NOT be used for any real security.

 # Signing usage:

 ### `python3 rsaSign.py file`

+Where 'file' is the path to some file

 # Verification usage: